realooffyy/BingoPlusModule/README.md

 <details>
     <summary>Oringo Cost</summary>
-    Convert Oringo's Abiphone message to include the rarity and cost of each pet.
-Also copyable as a Discord message!
+    A more informative Oringo abiphone call, and support to copy as a discord message.
 </details>

 ### Commands

 <details>
     <summary>/cake</summary>
     Visits a Cake Hub.
-Default is BingoSplasher, configurable in settings
+Default is BingoSplasher, configurable in settings.
 </details>